-How to visit the East Coast?
+How to Visit the East Coast?

 You can also fly to Cairns north of the East Coast.
 The ideal starting point, you can rent a vehicle or join an organised tour to discover the coast.
-If you prefer a slightly shorter road trip, you can land a little lower in Brisbane.
+If you prefer a slightly shorter road trip, you can land in Brisbane.
 You can also land in Sydney and travel north.
 International flights from Europe connect the main European cities to the cities on the East Coast.
 You can also take a national flight if you are already in Australia (from Perth, Melbourne, Adelaide, Canberra or even Darwin).

-Rent a vehicle
+Rent a Vehicle

 If you don’t have a vehicle, hire one in Cairns, Brisbane or Sydney.
 This seems to be a great option for discovering the beauties of the coast.
 Book it in advance to choose and find your ideal vehicle because rentals are gone quickly, especially in high season.

-Choose your vehicle
+Choose your Vehicle

 Unlike the West Coast, a road trip on the East Coast of Australia can usually be done with any vehicle.
 However, it depends on your route.
 Keep in mind that this will be your little rolling house for several weeks and that it is important that you feel comfortable in it.